Bear Grylls Shares His Life-Threatening Allergic Reaction On His Show, ‘Treasure Island’

 Contestant Mano Shanmuganathan, a brain surgeon, was shocked to see Bear drop on set.

 “The irony of Bear the survivalist being stung, having the potential of an allergic reaction, and needing to be treated with an EpiPen, was a bizarre moment.
-That was crazy!”
+That was crazy!” he recounted.

 Scouts made Chief Scout @BearGrylls the man he is today.
 What made you? #SkillsForLife pic.twitter.com/Kef9coub5g